-The growing number of advancements in the U.S. medical device industry, rising preference for minimally invasive procedures, and increasing adoption of equipment insurance are the major growth factors for the U.S. endoscope repair market.
-Due to the aforementioned factors, the industry is projected to generate $603.6 million revenue in 2030, advancing at a CAGR of 9.3% during 2020–2030.
+The surging number of advancements in the U.S. medical device industry, the rising preference for minimally invasive procedures, and the increasing adoption of equipment insurance are the major growth factors for the U.S. endoscope repair market.
+Due to the aforementioned factors, the industry is projected to generate $990.7 million revenue in 2030, advancing at a CAGR of 10.4% during 2021–2030.

-The U.S. endoscope repair market is categorized into original equipment manufacturers (OEMs) and independent service organizations (ISOs), on the basis of service providers.
-Out of these, ISOs are expected to be the faster-growing category during the forecast period owing to the low cost and greater flexibility of their maintenance and repair services for the endoscopes of different OEMs.
+Furthermore, the market is categorized into original equipment manufacturers (OEMs) and independent service organizations (ISOs), on the basis of service providers.
+Out of these, ISOs are expected to be the faster-growing category during the forecast period, owing to the low cost and greater flexibility of their maintenance and repair services for endoscopes of different OEMs.

-Texas was the largest contributor to the U.S. endoscope repair market in 2020.
+Texas accounted for the largest revenue share, of around 13%, in the U.S. endoscope repair market in 2021.
 This was majorly due to the high proportion of older people in the state, combined with the high prevalence of cancer.
-Furthermore, almost 83% of the annual healthcare spending in the state is attributed to government departments, such as the Texas Department of Aging and Disability Services (DADS), Texas Department of State Health Services (DSHS), Employees Retirement System (ERS), and Teacher Retirement System (TRS), which leads to the easy affordability of the equipment and repair services for end users.
+Furthermore, almost 83% of the annual healthcare spending in the state is spent by government departments, such as the Texas Department of Aging and Disability Services (DADS), Employees Retirement System (ERS), Texas Department of State Health Services (DSHS), and Teacher Retirement System (TRS), which leads to the easy affordability of equipment and repair services for end users.

-Players in the U.S. endoscope repair industry have been involved in partnerships and acquisitions to gain a significant position.
-For instance, in February 2020, Agiliti Inc. acquired Mobile Instrument Service & Repair Inc., which specializes in servicing flexible and rigid endoscopes, powered surgical equipment, general and laparoscopic handheld instruments, video cameras and processing systems, case carts, and rolling stock sterilizers.
+Players in the market for endoscope repair services have been involved in acquisitions and mergers to gain a significant position.
+For example, Agiliti Inc. acquired Mobile Instrument Service & Repair Inc., in February 2020, which specializes in servicing flexible and rigid endoscopes, general and laparoscopic handheld instruments, powered surgical equipment, video cameras and processing systems, rolling stock sterilizers, and case carts.

-Some of the major players operating in the U.S. market for endoscope repair services include Olympus Corporation, Stryker Corporation, Steris Corporation, Agiliti Inc., J2S Medical, FUJIFILM Holdings Corporation, Pentax Medical Company, Total Scope Inc., Endoscopy Repair Specialist Inc., Associated Endoscopy Inc., Endoscopy Support Services Inc., and HMB Endoscopy Products.
+Some of the major players operating in the U.S. endoscope repair market include Stryker Corporation, STERIS Instrument Management Services Inc., Agiliti Inc., J2S Medical, Total Scope Inc., Endoscopy Repair Specialist Inc., Associated Endoscopy Inc., Medical Optics, Endoscopy Support Services Inc., and HMB Endoscopy Products.